 Recommended Bean Planting Calendar:

-- 1 week after the last frost in spring: direct sow bush and pole beans in the garden.
+- 1 week after the last frost in spring: direct sow bush and pole beans in the garden when the soil has warmed to at least 60°

-- Every 2 weeks after: direct-sow succession crops in the garden until mid- to late-summer.
+- Every 2 weeks after: direct-sow succession crops of bush beans in the garden until mid- to late-summer; pole beans should keep producing if pods are picked regularly.

 Recommended Bean Varieties: There are many varieties of bush and pole beans: